pro-cms/voyager/docs/plugins.md

 These plugin integrate different ways to log-in to Voyager.
 For example through OAuth or social-media.
-They can also provide two-factor-authorization.
+They can also provide two-factor-authentication.

 ### Authorization Plugins